Manila Science High School: Non-STEM Courses

 As a basic education institution, Manila Science follows the regular curriculum implemented in all schools for non-STEM courses, which include humanities, social sciences, and values education.
 Albeit, the competencies and teaching standards for these core courses were raised to keep up with the academic aptitude of the students.
 In addition, all Grade 10 students are required to take another humanities course.
 As for MAPEH (Music, Arts, Physical Education and Health) courses, the school employs separate teachers for music (and arts) and physical education and health.

 Elective Courses

 Incoming Grade 9 and Grade 10 students are required to take one (1) elective subject for a year.
 Elective courses offered include specialized topics in STEM, as well as journalism, business management, foreign languages, and technical writing.
 Most electives for Grade 9 are prerequisites to their respective courses for Grade 10; as a result, Grade 10 electives require enrollment in their prerequisite course in Grade 9.
 As of the recent school years, the mechanical drafting course has been removed from the roster of electives and is now made a required course for all Grade 9 students.

-Students

-Student Organizations

-School organizations are responsible for holding co-curricular and extracurricular activities, ensuring that students are not overly preoccupied with academic matters.
-At present, the Supreme Secondary Learner Government or SSLG (formerly Supreme Student Government or SSG) is the highest student body representative.
-They are in charge of holding annual club recruitments (known as the Club Fair) where all students can get a chance to join the groups that suit their interests.
-They are also responsible for holding and facilitating other general events.

-Student organizations focus on the students' interests such as general science, chemistry, robotics, mathematics, computer science, languages, arts, dance, debate, and music.
-Some organizations are usually affiliated with outside institutions.

-Admission to these school organizations vary.
-Some organizations conduct screenings such as the school chorale and the debate society before being approved by respective officials to admit students to their organizations.
-The roster of SSLG officers are selected through student elections which are facilitated by the school's commission on student elections.

-Meanwhile, admission to student publication groups, The Nucleus and Ang Ubod, are available for incoming Grade 9 and Grade 10 students as part of the special program in electives.
-There are some cases, however, where students from Grades 7 and 8 as well as those from Grades 11 and 12 (usually those who have taken the journalism electives) are also eligible for journalism and press competitions.

-Class Sections

-Students are organized into class sections, a standard system adopted for all basic education institutions in the Philippines.
-In the case of Manila Science, the standard class size for a section ranges from thirty (30) to forty (40) students, and all sections are named after renowned individuals in the field of STEM.